 - European Day of Languages.
 Celebrating all things ‘Languages’ in September.

-- Year 7 French immersion trip.
-Residential spent in Northern France with French-speaking ‘instructors’.
+- Year 7 French Residential and immersion trip to Normandy with French-speaking ‘instructors’.

 - Year 8 French day trip to St. Omer.
 All of Year 8 welcome, regardless of what language you study.
 We leave at 4am and return at 11pm.

 - KS4 cross-curricular trip to France with History – WW1 battlefields trips